-The City of Marine City is pleased to inform you that in 2021 our water was tested monthly for PFAS.
-All the sample results came back as "ND" which means the analyte was not detected.
+The City of Marine City is pleased to inform you that in 2022 our water was tested quarterly for PFAS.
+One sample contained 3ppt PFOS, which is well below the MCL of 16ppt.
+All other sample results came back as "ND" which means the analyte was not detected.